hphelion/documentation/moonshot/prepare.releasenotes.md

 ##Recommendations for HP Cloud OS for Moonshot 1.0## {#recommendations}

-This section describes the HP recommendations for best performance, utility, and functionality with this software version.
+This section describes the HP recommendations for best performance, functionality, and usability with this software version.
 We have also provided information about some limitations and known issues for reference purposes.
 This section contains:

 * [Recommendations for best functionality, performance and reliability](#best-practices)